-Nevertheless, it would not be inconsistent with the current body of evidence, such as it is, to say that acupuncture, in any style, is a significant treatment option for the relief of pain, especially in situations where painkillers are contraindicated, such as in pregnancy, or when they cause adverse gastric symptoms.
+It would not be inconsistent with the current body of evidence, such as it is, to make the following small claims: that acupuncture, in any style, is a significant treatment option for the relief of pain, especially in situations where painkillers are contraindicated, such as in pregnancy, or when they cause adverse gastric symptoms, which is distressingly common.
 Many research projects are suggestive of positive results with other symptoms and situations, including improving the effectiveness of IVF treatment, reducing the need for interventions in labour, reducing addictive cravings, reducing the number and severity of heartburn events, to mention some examples, but further research is needed.

 Acupuncture is not effective for everything, or for everyone.
 But for some people, in some situations, particularly pregnancy or gastric problems, which preclude the intake of certain medications, it can provide an especially welcome source of relief of pain.
 Many people also find it useful to clear sinus pain and congestion, for chronic functional diarrhea or constipation, for period pain, for some types of insomnia, and to reduce the effects of stress.